Diploma

 Empower Your Future in Dental Healthcare Sector

-This program helps to prepare students to provide the services of a dental assistant as outlined in the BC College of Oral Health Professionals (BCCHOP)* Bylaws under the Health Professions Act of British Columbia.
+The dental assistant program at Western Community College prepares the students to perform the duties of a Certified Dental Assistant as outlined in the British Columbia College Oral Health Professionals (BCCOHP) By-Laws under the Health Professions Act of British Columbia.

 Next Intakes